1-800-935-2620 Speak to a Tour Expert

 Award-winning service, low prices, client satisfaction

-Travel from Zanzibar's pristine coastline to the southern hub of Cape Town with Lonely Planet and Intrepid to see an array of amazing African vistas.
+Travel from Zanzibar's pristine coastline to the southern hub of Cape Town to see an array of amazing African vistas.
 Sample the exotic flavours of Africa's 'Spice Island', relax on Kande Beach at Lake Malawi, scale the sand dunes in Sossusvlei, glide through the Okavango Delta by local mokoro and keep your eyes peeled for elephants, hippos, crocodiles and lions on your multiple included game drives.
 With an expert local leader and a small group of eager travellers joining you each step of the way, this incredible adventure will open your eyes to the natural beauty of southern Africa.

 1. Day 1